Uncertainty Decomposition for Bayes-Filtered Transformers via Bayesian Predictive Inference: Real data illustrations

-We illustrate our predictive CLT on a real-data example: the University of Michigan Panel Study of Income Dynamics (PSID) labour-force participation dataset studied in Chapter~12.4 of \citet{albert20probability}.
+We illustrate our predictive CLT on the University of Michigan Panel Study of Income Dynamics (PSID) labour-force participation dataset studied in Chapter~12.4 of \citet{albert20probability}.
 The response indicates whether a married woman participates in the labour force, and the covariate is family income excluding her own earnings.
 The sample size is $n=753$.
-The textbook’s canonical Bayesian analysis fits a logistic regression with a conditional-means prior and performs posterior inference via MCMC.
-Here, we instead apply TabPFN and construct 95\% credible bands using predictive CLT.
+The textbook's canonical Bayesian analysis fits a logistic regression with a conditional-means prior and performs posterior inference via MCMC.
+Here, we instead apply TabPFN and construct 95\% credible bands using the predictive CLT.

-Figure~\ref{fig:lfp_tabpfn} plots $\gb_n(\xb)$ against income with 95\% credible bands.
-The estimated participation probability decreases with income; uncertainty is smallest in the central income range and widens in the tails, with simultaneous bands wider than pointwise bands.
+Figure~\ref{fig:lfp_intro} (in the main text) plots $\gb_n(\xb)$ against income with 95\% credible bands.
+The estimated participation probability decreases with income; uncertainty is smallest in the central income range and widens as income grows beyond the bulk of the data, with simultaneous bands wider than pointwise bands.
 The resulting fit is qualitatively similar to the Bayesian logistic regression posterior summaries reported by \citet{albert20probability}, while avoiding explicit prior specification and MCMC.
-A second real-data illustration on a Bayesian reliability benchmark is in Appendix~\ref{app:real_data}.